EddieHubCommunity/BioDrop/docs/contributing/contributing-icons.md

 }
 ```

-Then open `icons.md` file and add the new icon name, usage and preview image to the icon table:
+4. Open `icons.md` file and add the new icon name, usage and preview image to the icon table in alphabetical order:

 ```markdown
 # Icons